 Practice Session

-Finalists will be invited to an open practice session from 1 pm to 3 pm in the space where the final will be to get used to the microphone, lighting, etc. You may bring friends to provide feedback, and we will have staff on hand to answer any questions.
+Finalists will be invited to an open practice session in the space where the final will be to get used to the microphone, lighting, etc. You may bring friends to provide feedback, and we will have staff on hand to answer any questions.

 Final Slide Submission